YWCA cooperating with law enforcement investigation

 “We are fully cooperating with the FBI and their investigation,” Strzinek said.
 “We’re trying to be transparent as much as we can.
 Our doors are open, and we continue our work to decrease domestic violence and sexual assault, serve women and children in crisis through Northwest Oklahoma and be a partner to other social service agencies in Enid.”

-The alleged mismanagement from several years ago will not impact any current programs operated by the YWCA, Strzinek emphasized.
-No staff or current budgets are impacted by this discovery, she said.
+The alleged mismanagement from several years ago will not impact any current programs operated by the YWCA, Strzinek said.
+No staff or current budgets are impacted by this discovery, she added.

 “Although this happened before I became executive director, I accept responsibility for the sound operation of our agency, and we will participate with law enforcement to allow our organization to continue doing our important work,” she said.
 “Together with staff and board, we have already begun work to revise our governance documents and put additional layers of accountability in between staff and board.
 We will recover from this.”